vkbo/novelWriter/README.md

 | `<<`       | Suffix   | The paragraph is left-aligned. |
 | `>>`, `<<` | Wrapped  | The paragraph is centred. |

-<sup>1</sup> If the first word of the comment is `synopsis:`, the comment is indexed and treated as the
+<sup>1</sup> If the first word of the comment is `synopsis:`, the comment is indexed and treated as
-synopsis for the section of text where it occurs.
+the synopsis for the section of text where it occurs.
 These synopsis comments can be used to build an outline and exported to external documents.

-In addition:

-* A variety of thin and non-breaking spaces are supported.
-Some of them depend on the system running at least Qt 5.9.
-Earlier versions of Qt will unfortunately strip them out when saving.
-* Tabs can be used in the text, and should be properly aligned in both editor and viewer.
-This can be used to make simple tables and lists.
-Note that for HTML exports, most browsers will treat a tab as a space, so it may not show up like expected.
-Open Document exports should produce the expected result.

 ### Export Formats